Highway-Kebabbery/codecademy_excursion/README.md

 ![image](demo.gif)

 ### How to use
-Using a desktop, or a mobile browser set to "Display Desktop Site," navigate [here](https://highway-kebabbery.github.io/excursion/). <a href="https://highway-kebabbery.github.io/excursion/" target="__blank">here</a>.
+Using a desktop, or a mobile browser set to "Display Desktop Site," navigate [here](https://highway-kebabbery.github.io/excursion/).

 ## Technologies
 * HTML: Provides web page structure